datamllab/rlcard/README.md

 Please note that this is a **pre-release** version of the RLCard.
 The toolkit is provided **"as is"**, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

 # Acknowledgements
-We would like to thank JJ World Network Technology Co.,LTD for the technical support.
+We would like to thank JJ World Network Technology Co.,LTD for the support.